How to Make a Resume: Step-by-Step Writing Guide for 2023

 No, you shouldn’t put “references available upon request” on your resume.
 Career experts universally agree that the phrase is superfluous.
 One expert described it as a “one-line space waster”.
 Ouch.

 Why isn’t the phrase helpful?
 Because hiring managers know that if they need references, they can ask and expect to receive them.
-Write "reference available upon request" on your resume if you want a recruiter to think “Thanks, Captain Obvious!”.
+If you close your resume with "reference available upon request", you'll make a recruiter think: “Thanks, Captain Obvious!”.

 Another problem is that your resume should be one page long in most cases.
 That means if you want everything to fit on a one-page template, you need to trim any extraneous fat.
 That means “reference available upon request” doesn’t come close to earning a place at the table.